fremantle-industries/tai/README.md

 ## Usage

 `tai` currently runs as an interactive mix console application.

-Once started it subscribes to the configured order book feeds, processes their change events and execute orders using a uniform API across exchanges.
+Once started it subscribes to the configured order book feeds and starts [advisors](#advisors) to process the changes in the order book where you can execute orders using a uniform API across exchanges.

 ```bash
 iex -S mix
 ```

-When the interactive console is running it will start the [configured](#configuration) order books, [advisors](#advisors) and allow you to manually execute [commands](#commands).

 ### Commands

+You can inspect the state of your orders and feeds or execute manual orders using the following commands

 #### help